RESOURCES

 Don't forget about the 7th Tradition if you're taking advantage of these online resources!
 It's not free for these groups, intergroups, or regions to maintain these websites and provide this valuable service.

-The following documents offer insights which can improve your local group.
+The following documents from oa.org offer insights which can improve your local group.

 Additional resources are available by selecting "Meeting Resources" at https://oa.org/document-library/.